Khaled-Issa/Cyclic-Redundancy-Check/README.md

 Receiver Side (Check if there are errors introduced in transmission)
      Perform modulo-2 division again and if remainder is 0, then there are no errors.

+In this code (gnerator.cpp) we will focus only on finding the remainder i.e. check word and the code word.